SimpleVlad/NeuralNetsExperiments/README.md

 # NeuralNetsExperiments
-This is my first experiments with neural nets and in particular GAN realisation
+This is my experiments with neural nets and in particular GAN realisation